Overview of Python Libraries for Data Science

 Keras: Keras is an open-source high level deep learning library.
 It gives the flexibility of using either TensorFlow or theano (another low-level python library like TensorFlow) as a backend.
 In addition, Keras provides a simple high-level API for developing deep learning models.

 It is suitable for quick prototyping and developing neural network models for industrial use.
 The primary usage of Keras is in classification, text generation, and summarization, tagging, and translation, speech recognition, etc.

-OpenCV: OpenCV is a popular python library for computer vision problems (Task involving the image or video data).
-It is an efficient framework with cross-platform support and ideal for real-time applications.
+OpenCV: OpenCV is a popular python library for computer vision problems (Tasks involving the image or video data).
+It is an efficient framework with cross-platform support and is ideal for real-time applications.

 There is a rich set of python libraries available for various data-driven operations in python.
 This article discussed the most popular and widely used python libraries across the data science community.
-Based on the problem statement and Organizational practices, appropriate python libraries are chosen in practice.
+Then, based on the problem statement and Organizational practices, appropriate python libraries are chosen in practice.